Rational powers, invariant ideals, and the summation formula: Rational powers and Rees valuations

 \section{Rational powers and Rees valuations}

-In this section we include relevant facts (old and new) about integral closures, rational powers, and Rees valuations.
-Some of the main references in this subject are \cite{huneke2006integral, vasconcelos2005integral, rees1988lectures}.
-Although these constructions and their properties hold generally, we focus our exposition to the following setup where all of our results occur.
+In this section we review and extend some relevant facts about rational powers and Rees valuations.
+Our main references in this subject is \cite{huneke2006integral}.
+We note that several of the statements in this section have been previously established for the integral closures of powers of ideals.
+Our goal is to show that these properties continue to hold in the more general setting of rational powers and to provide references for the corresponding assertions.
+We restrict our exposition to the following setup where all of our results occur.

 \begin{setup} Let $(R, \fm, \kk)$ be a Noetherian local ring, or positively graded over $\kk$ with $\fm=R_{>0}:=\oplus_{n\in \ZZz} R_n$.
 We also assume $R$ is an integral domain and denote by $\Quot(R)$ its field of fractions.
 We set $I\subset R$ to be an ideal. \end{setup}